 Students in this course can expect to learn to:

-- Identify main options for freelance, agency, and in-house careers in design.
+- Review the main options for freelance, agency, and in-house careers in design.

-- Identify economic conditions affecting design job prospects and determine salary and hourly rates.
+- Examine economic conditions affecting design job prospects and determine salary and hourly rates.

 - Set personal milestones for a design career.